Amigo Construction weighs developing housing on former Melster Candies Co. site

 “We can order it and have it brought here and as needed we can take it to their job site,” Melendez said.

-Amigo Construction is also additionally now looking to add another 15,000 square feet of building space to its campus in the coming year.
-That would include expanding an existing building where it does powder coating and constructing a new 60-by-120-foot, two-story storage building for storage.
+Amigo Construction is also additionally looking to add another 15,000 square feet of building space to its campus in the coming year.
+That would include expanding an existing building where it does powder coating and constructing a new 60-by-120-foot, two-story storage building.

 In all, the planned expansion would leave Amigo Construction with five buildings totaling nearly 80,000 square feet, spread over six acres on both sides of England Street.